pantheon-systems/documentation/source/content/guides/drupal-9-to-build-tools.md

 ### Custom Code

-Manually copy custom code from the existing site repository to the Composer-managed directory.
+Next, manually copy custom code from the existing site repository to the Composer-managed directory.

 #### Modules and Themes